 Flushable dog poop bags.
 Can dog poop go in a septic tank?

 Unless your septic tank is specifically geared toward handling dog poop, you don’t want to flush it.
-It’s better to compost or use biodegradable bags.
+It’s better to compost or use biodegradable bags and place them in your garbage or use the inground composter disposal option.

 If you have a municipal water system, then flushing dog poop is safe.
 And there are bags specifically made for this purpose.
 They’re called “Flush Puppies” and you can find them on Amazon by clicking here.